Dead Zone - For Educators

 - Hypoxia in the Gulf of Mexico.
 This Ohio State University power point presentation offers a step-by-step explanation for the Mississippi River delta oxygen-poor zone.
 The presentation identifies and explores key vocabulary, upstream factors, and downstream effects of the Mississippi River dead zone.
 The site also features several drainage basin and dead zone maps, as well as nitrogen influx charts. (more info)

 - On Again, Off Again - The Dead Zone .
 This Louisiana Sea Grant College Program site offers a collection of websites regarding Gulf of Mexico hypoxia.
-This collection includes general information, classroom activities, and data collected from hypoxia projects. (more info)
+This collection includes general information, classroom activities, and data collected from hypoxia projects. ( This site may be offline. )

 - The Gulf of Mexico Dead Zone.
 This Science Museum of Minnesota interactive site is designed to teach elementary school kids about the Gulf of Mexico dead zone.
 It addresses the questions what is a dead zone, what causes it, and who does it affect.
 The site features colorful graphics, videos, animations, and activities.
 These features include a video showing how the dead zone is mapped, animation detailing how a dead zone forms, and a personal account of how the dead zone affects fishermen. (more info)

 - What is Responsible for Smaller Shrimp Catches?.
 This National Science Foundation sponsored interactive website gives a step-by-step explanation of the dead zone, including what it is and what causes it.
-It offers pictures, interactive animations, charts, and figures to educate students about the dead zone and offers supplementary questions after each step to enhance understanding of the material. (more info)
+It offers pictures, interactive animations, charts, and figures to educate students about the dead zone and offers supplementary questions after each step to enhance understanding of the material. ( This site may be offline. )

 Other Dead Zone Collections